markcheret/cheret-org/Readme.md

 # welcome to cheret.org

-This page is intentionally left blank
+This repository contains the cheret.org website which is built using the HUGO templating system and static webpage generator.